pbsag/R/README.md

 Bring it in as a [submodule](https://github.com/blog/2104-working-with-submodules).

+# Installation

+## Installing Rtools
+Double click "1 - Download Rtools.url" to install the
+proper executable and run it (accepting all defaults).

+Rtools is required by certain packages to compile for source code.

-# Installing R
+## Installing R
-Simply run setup.bat
+Double click setup.bat

 This will install R to the repository directory.
 Everything installed will be ignored by git, but will be